olalinde/claude-code/plugins/pr-review-toolkit/commands/review-branch.md

    - Determine the parent branch
      - Use Git to detect which branch the current branch was originally created from.
      - Don’t assume main — instead, use git merge-base and compare against candidate branches to find the most recent common ancestor.
+     - Do another tactic to find the nearest tactics and compare the results and use the best one.
   - List commits unique to the current branch
      - Once the parent branch is identified, run: "git log <parent-branch>..HEAD"
      - This shows only the commits that exist in the current branch.